Bloofle/website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I have later developed it to a site to showcase my achievements and interests

-The website is hosted in Azure Cloud and deployed automatically.
+The website is hosted in Azure Cloud and deployed automatically via Azure Dev Ops, so I have a working CI/CD process (for beginners, of course).

 ## Available Scripts